Skip to content

 Note: there’s an effective dose of L-theanine from organic green tea leaf extract in each dose of Maximum Mind.

-Read more about L-theanine on the Marco’s Grounds Deep Dive or find out the best caffeine and L-theanine combination here.
+Read more about L-theanine on Marco’s Grounds Deep Dive or find out the best caffeine and L-theanine combination here.

 Ginkgo Biloba